 Bottom Zone: Slow Cook on Low, 8 hours

-4) After the cook, push the mushrooms and scallions to the side so the beef is exposed.
+4) After the cook, remove foil from pan.
+Push the mushrooms and scallions to the side so the beef is exposed.
 Baste the beef with the sauce in the pan, then broil for 8 minutes until browned.

 5) Fluff the jasmine rice with a fork, adjust seasoning to taste and divide between plates.
 Top with the short ribs and their sauce, and garnish with the reserved scallions.